YouTube mom who gave parenting advice, Ruby Franke, pleads guilty in child abuse case

 “I think he’s been ... he’s been detained,” the caller said, his voice breaking up.
 “He’s obviously covered in wounds.”

-Franke's 10-year-old daughter was also found at Hildebrandt's house, court records said.
-Both children were taken to the hospital.
+The boy and Franke's daughter, who was also found at Hildebrandt's house, were taken to the hospital.
 Eventually, Franke's four youngest children were taken into state custody.

 Franke and Hildebrandt were each charged with six felony counts of aggravated child abuse.
 They have remained jailed since their arrests.

-Note: This story has been corrected to show that Ruby Franke's daughter was 9 at the time of the abuse, not 10.